winitzki/scall/tutorial/programming_dhall.md

 When trying to build a perfect tree value that has nonzero depth, we run into a difficulty: the code needs an evidence of typeclass `P` for a pair of type `Pair t t`, that is, an evidence value of type `P (Pair t t)` for an arbitrary type `t`; but we only have evidence of type `P t`.

 In many cases, it is possible to derive the required evidence automatically.
 (For example, a pair of two monoids is again a monoid.
-We may call such typeclass "pair-preserving".)
+We may call such typeclasses "pair-preserving".)
 We will need to add a combinator of type `P t → P (Pair t t)` as another argument in the type signature:
 ```dhall
 let examplePBC2 : ∀(P : Type → Type) → P Natural → (∀(t : Type) → P t → P (Pair t t)) → PBTreeC P Natural